nextgis/docs_ngmobile/source/tracks.rst

    Recorded track.

 3. You can now manage this track, including its export in GPX format.
 To learn how to export the tracks see :ref:`ngmobile_export_GPX`.
+Tracks can also be `displayed on a Web Map <https://docs.nextgis.com/docs_ngcom/source/tracking.html#tracking-create>`_.

 .. _ngmobile_edit_vector_tracks: